assafdori/bypass-mdm/README.md

 #### Prerequisite ⚠️

-- Mac's hard drive must be wiped and MacOS must be re-installed via a USB Drive before starting the setup below.
+- The hard drivemust be wiped and MacOS must be re-installed via a USB Drive before the setup below.

 #### Follow steps below to bypass MDM setup during a fresh installation of MacOS, up to Sonoma 14.3.1 (23D60).